Sale College

 Sale College is a public day school located in Sale, in the state of Victoria, Australia.
 It is a high school broken up into two campuses.
-The Mac campus(senior) and guthridge campus (junior).
+The Macalister campus(senior) and Guthridge campus (junior).

 History

 It was formed in 1996 through the merger of Sale High School and Sale Technical School.

 Sale Technical School

 The former Sale Technical School was opened in 1885 and continued to operate until 1996.

 Facilities

 Guthridge Campus

 The Guthridge campus is the larger of the school's two campuses.
 This campus is used primarily for teaching years 7 to 9 but also contains two sports ovals and a performing arts center.

 Macalister Campus

 The Macalister campus is used primarily for teaching years 10 to 12.
 It incorporates the Sale Public Library within its bounds.